 New Thai Restaurant in Bangor

 So I always thought of tuk-tuk as a Thai restaurant, given the whole tuk-tuk ‘n all.
 But it is more of a Southeast Asian fusion restaurant/bistro which always suits me better given I can easily cook all the Thai stuff at home.
-Something we now regularly share on our new local Facebook food blog (Fanfan’s Kitchen).
+Something we now regularly share on our new local Facebook food blog and our Thai delivery service by Fanfan’s Kitchen.
 And while I know Fanfan would be fuming to hear I’d spent “£12 on Kaprao Moo Saap” “you could have it with Moo Grob for a quid at home”.
 So I have sold this more as research because it has been a good 15 years since I’ve eaten in or from a Thai restaurant outside of Thailand. fairly regularly on

 Starters are not really done in Thailand, or the whole ‘course’ thing, as it’s otherwise normal to just order a load of food to the table and then just pass them around.
 Spicy tapas-style.
 And the only starter I can really think of would maybe be Miang Kham, where you wrap bits of shallot, chillies, ginger, peanut, toasted coconut, dry shrimp, lime… in a Cha Plu Leaf, and fire it in your mouth.
 It’s kind of nibble food, an introduction to the sweet, sour, salty and hot signatures of Thai cuisine, it’s used to excite the senses (and to kill time).